 1Password Desktop App & Browser Extension

 In the above screenshot, you’ll see that the categories allows you to store more than just passwords.
-I also store some passport data (not all), one credit card that we use for online shopping (not every one I have) and a few secure notes.
+Personally, I store:

 1Password also alerts me to any websites that offer 2-factor authentication, an added layer of security.
 Naturally, the software can’t manage this 2FA, but it can let you know it’s available to use.